aelodev/JS-Clock/README.md

 ## Developed By

-This project was developed by Alejandro Lucena, aka Lucenabo.
+This project was developed by Alejandro Lucena, aka aelodev.

 ## Credits